VPN Leak Test

 If you discover your VPN is leaking, take these steps:

-• Check settings: Ensure DNS leak protection and kill switch are enabled
+• Check settings: Make sure DNS leak protection and kill switch are enabled.